 An expanded programme will cater to a broader range of tastes, including live music and interactive performances.
 The onsite workshop space will allow us to offer additional learning and participation activity around our main programme and work in the new space, including growth in engagement with visiting schools and colleges and informal post show discussions for audiences.
 The accessible space will also provide an ideal meeting place for community groups.

 TRW works in an area of overall extremely low arts engagement, and ensures that we have robust audience development and participation plans to increase engagement.
 We are proud to offer a number of bursaries to young people who would not otherwise be able to engage, and our weekly ‘Performance Academy’ is often at capacity and operating waiting lists in an area of financial hardship.
 An increase in our facility to accommodate this demand would lead to an upturn in arts engagement.

-Throughout the build we will record the project and disseminate images and updates online.
+Throughout the build, we are recording the project and disseminating images and updates online.
 This will provide an opening exhibition in the new Centre and an opportunity for donors to celebrate the completion of the building.
 We also plan for a ground-breaking ceremony and hard hat tours.